You need two things out of the content that lives on your website.

 People trust information from sources that can answer all their questions on a subject, not just one question.
 People enjoy a topic to be split into the most relevant parts, like chapters in a book rather than being given the entire book on one blog post.

-So while it might be tempting to “manipulate” algorithms with the technical SEO components involved in building a content pillar, your best bet for performance is to think about pillars from a UX perspective to avoid over-optimization and a bad website experience for the sake of Google.
+So while it might be tempting to “manipulate” algorithms with the technical SEO components involved in building a topic cluster, your best bet for performance is to think about pillars from a UX perspective to avoid over-optimization and a bad website experience for the sake of Google.

-The first step of any content pillar strategy is to identify content marketing topics most pertinent to your business (as they related to your audience).
+The first step of any pillar and cluster strategy is to identify content marketing topics most pertinent to your business (as they related to your audience).
 These often align with a SaaS product’s features and the values they provide to your ICP.

 Once you’ve identified an initial 3-5 themes that you’d like to focus on, prioritize 1 or 2 that have the potential to drive the most impact for your business, first.